 The symptoms associated with chronic sinusitis can severely impact quality of life.
 Many of these symptoms can be caused by improper sinus drainage, because the sinus openings are either too small, or they are blocked.

 If your symptoms are difficult to control with medications alone, your doctor may recommend surgery to improve sinus drainage.

 One such procedure, Balloon Sinuplasty, is a minimally invasive surgical option for the treatment of sinusitis.
 Balloon Sinuplasty is clinically proven to be safe, effective, long lasting and improve quality of life.

 MINIMALLY INVASIVE SINUS PROCEDURE: IN OFFICE TREATMENT BY YOUR DOCTOR

-After examination by your Houston ENT Doctor, you may both decide the Balloon Dilation is a good option for your treatment.
+After examination by a Houston ENT Doctor near you, you may both decide the Balloon Dilation is a good option for your treatment.
 During Balloon Sinuplasty, the Doctor provides a local anesthetic and locates the areas identified in your diagnosis.

 A small, flexible, balloon catheter is inserted into the nose, and into the sinus openings.
 When the balloon on the catheter is inflated, it gently restructures and widens the sinus pathway.

 With the pathway enlarged (dilated), the sinus can once again drain properly.
 The procedure is quick and typically requires about 30 minutes with the Physician.